English: Writing, BPhil

 Bachelor of Philosophy

-To earn the BPhil degree, students must complete a total of 45 units, including a writing requirement, two years of study in a foreign language (or demonstration of equivalent foreign language proficiency), distribution requirements, a major, and electives.
-Foreign language proficiency may be demonstrated by completion of a second-year language sequence with a grade of C or better at an accredited college or university.
+To earn the BPhil degree, students must complete a total of 45 units, including a writing requirement, two years of study in a language other than English (or demonstration of equivalent language proficiency), distribution requirements, a major, and electives.
+Language proficiency may be demonstrated by completion of a second-year language sequence with a grade of C or better at an accredited college or university.
 Minors are optional.

 |English 111 or 205 and 113||2|